Edgio/hurl/README.md

 ```

 ## *hlxcore* hlx HTTP API Client/Server Library
-*hlxcore* is a library for creating simple a simple API server with support for subrequests.
+*hlxcore* is a library for creating simple simple API servers with support for subrequests.

 ####An example
 ```cpp